-Pamela Hirschler’s poems have appeared in numerous journals, including Pine Mountain Sand & Gravel, Still: The Journal, The Heartland Review, The Pikeville Review, Talking River, and Kudzu.
-She has also been published in the anthologies Her Limestone Bones and This Wretched Vessel.
+Pamela Hirschler’s poems have appeared in numerous journals, including Pine Mountain Sand & Gravel, Still: The Journal, The Heartland Review, The Pikeville Review, and Talking River.
+She has also been published in the anthologies Her Limestone Bones, This Wretched Vessel, and Troublesome Rising: A Thousand-Year Flood in Eastern Kentucky.

-Hirschler holds a BA in English from Morehead State University and a Master of Fine Arts in Poetry from Drew University.
-She is past president and webmaster for the Kentucky State Poetry Society and a former board member of the Green River Writers.
+She holds a BA in English from Morehead State University and a Master of Fine Arts in Poetry from Drew University.
+She is past president of the Kentucky State Poetry Society and a member of the Gatehouse Poets and the Green River Writers.

-After a 20-year career in information technology, Pamela lives with her husband in Frankfort, Kentucky.
+After a 25-year career in information technology, Pamela lives with her husband in Frankfort, Kentucky.

 What Lies Beneath is available from Finishing Line Press.